antevens/boatcontrol/README.md

 Note that these costs are only for the PCB, not for assembly or parts.

+Note that a regular PCB panel is 457 x 610 (18" x 24"), each panel therefor can acomidate 1 main board and 3 addon boards, consider this when ordering boards and possibly create your own panel if your addon boards can use the same layer stack as the primary board.

 ## Enclosure

 Any reasonably sized enclosure will work but this board was designed to fit in